alexandrem/nats-demo/README.md

 # Nats demo

-This project contains a few examples for using NATs.
+This project contains a few examples for using NATS.

 Enter an example directory and follow the instructions in the README.